fofr/sam-and-paul.com/source/_posts/torre-di-santa-maria-italy.md

 We settled in, unpacked and ate ravioli, before bed.

+{% figure torre-di-santa-maria-italy-02.jpg portrait %}
+View from the entrance of B&B Bernina
+{% endfigure %}

+{% figure torre-di-santa-maria-italy-04.jpg landscape %}
+Panorama of our downstairs living space
+{% endfigure %}

 ---

 On our first full day in Torre Di Santa Maria we sought only to get supplies.
 Christmas week opening hours were deemed unreliable, though as it turns out, most things were open most of the time.

 After cereal, toast and freshly made cake from our attentive hosts, everyone but me and Conway headed out to Sondrio to get everything we’d need for the week – a big shop at Iperal.
 (Though not before I painstakingly backed the car out of the drive and into a more convenient car park).

-Dan and son stayed at home to explore the town, go to the park and take in our surroundings, and when we’d had enough of the warm outside sunshine we went back in and watched Frozen.
+Dad and son stayed at home to explore the town, go to the park and take in our surroundings, and when we’d had enough of the warm outside sunshine we went back in and watched Frozen.

 ## Torre Di Santa Maria